 Once we are done with our film festival run.
 Most festivals will not show your film if you have had any sort of public screening, especially if you have shown the film online.
 And even more important is it hurts our eligibility for the majority of distributors.
 But don’t worry, we haven’t forgotten about you!

 We have two options for you.
 One is to rent the film for a one time viewing.
-The other choice would be to have Lydia come to your institution to teach classes, speak about the film, and conduct a QnA after the film.
-Time is pretty limited for this option as Lydia’s travel schedule for 2013 is quite busy while we are attending film festivals, and other events to promote the film.
-Please contact our coordinator Chad at Chad@caminodocumentary.org for more information on this.
+The other choice would be to have Lydia come to your institution to teach classes, speak about the film, and conduct a Q&A after the film.
+Time is pretty limited for this option as Lydia’s travel schedule for 2014 is quite busy while we are on tour with the film.
+Please contact our office for more information: firstname.lastname@example.org or 503–206–4968.

 This all depends on when we get a distribution deal and have the money raised for airing fees.